 IMPORTANT INFORMATION ON CORONAVIRUS

-ACCESS TO THE HEALTH CENTRE WILL BE RESTRICTED TO THOSE WITH PRE-BOOKED APPOINTMENTS ONLY.
-Appointments can no longer be made at Reception and must be made by telephone.
+In light of the COVID-19 pandemic, most appointments are now done by telephone or video.
+ACCESS TO THE HEALTH CENTRE WILL BE RESTRICTED TO THOSE WITH PRE-BOOKED FACE-TO-FACE APPOINTMENTS ONLY.
+Appointments can no longer be made at Reception and must be made by telephoning the Practice in the first instance.
+Anyone attending for a face-to-face appointment must wear a face covering when in the Health Centre premises.

 This step is taken to ensure that we provide a safe service for patients and staff, protecting the most vulnerable / elderly patients in light of the current situation and using guidance from NHS and UK & Scottish Governments.